prabindm/WoodsHole/README.md

 More information on this project can be found [here](http://www.1000genomes.org/), including their last publication available [here](http://www.nature.com/nature/journal/v526/n7571/full/nature15393.html).
 The human reference sequence can be found [here](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/reference/phase2_reference_assembly_sequence/).

+All data is publicly available.
+A pipeline to retrieve such data is provided [here](https://github.com/mfumagalli/WoodsHole/blob/master/Files/data.md).

-Additional scripts will be provided.
+Additional scripts are be provided in the `Scripts/` folder.

 ## Agenda